- Andrew - 1999

 Even since the demise of the USSR, Russia is still so big it is beyond comprehension.
 The country straddles Europe and Asia, although the majority of the population lives in the European part of the country.
-The Asian part of Russia is dominated by the Steppe and the icy wastes of Siberia.
+The Asian part of Russia is dominated by the Steppe and the vastness of Siberia.

 Russia faced a hard struggle from Communism to Capitalism that took it through corruption and civil violence.
 Today the country seems to be getting more on its feet and keen to regain its influence in Europe.
 This is a country with a history and culture to match any of "Western" Europe, one only needs look at St. Petersburg and the capital city Moscow to see this.